Drafting Position Statements to Mitigate Full-Scale EEOC Investigations and Lawsuits

 This CLE webinar will provide employment counsel with practical techniques to draft EEOC position statements.
 The experienced panel will outline strategies for responding to various types of EEOC charges while minimizing full-scale investigations and lawsuits.

 - Class claims vs. individual claims

 The panel will review these and other relevant issues:

-- What are techniques when conducting an internal investigation with the EEOC position statement in mind?
+- What are best practices when conducting an internal investigation with the EEOC position statement in mind?

-- Based on the charge, what are the best approaches to use when drafting the position statement?
+- Based on the charge, what are the best approaches to drafting the position statement?

 - What types of unnecessary information should employers avoid providing in position statements?